mikebelanger/karax_tables/README.md

 karax_tables primarily operates with client-side (js) rendering.
 However, a subset of its rendering functions are available server-side (c) as well.

-### Non-Usage case
+### Why Not?

+karax_tables is not for everyone.
+For starters, if you only have a few tables - it may make more sense to just write with 'plain' Karax.
+Slightly more verbose, but easier to see how it works.

-Your data is something other than an object/tuple.
+Another reason to look elsewhere is if your data is something other than an object/tuple.
 Either something with homogenous data such as an [arraymancer](https://github.com/mratsim/Arraymancer) tensor, or a heterogeneous pandas dataframe-like structure, such as in [NimData](https://github.com/bluenote10/NimData).
-Nothing wrong with these approaches, but this library doesn't target these.
+Nothing wrong with these approaches, but this library doesn't target them.

 ### Requirements